 SUV: $37 per day

 Now, if you are not familiar with rental car prices, those are very reasonable prices, especially in a highly popular destination.
-Of course, traveling certain times of the year, or without much notice, can really jack those prices up.
+Of course, traveling at certain times of the year, or without much notice, can really jack those prices up.
 For example, here are some starting prices for Christmas week with around three weeks of notice:

 Small car: $59 per day